MILWAUKEE -- An organization claims Catholic values are being threatened over a "Pride Prom" at Marquette University.

 Marquette University leaders sent us a statement that reads in part, "We support our LGBT community..." and, "...we also take seriously The Catechism of the Catholic Church's note that people should not rush to "rash judgment" of their neighbor.""

-They add pride prom will go on as planned at Union Hall on April 14 -- and all Marquette Students are welcome to attend.
+They add pride prom will go on as planned at Union Hall later this month, and all Marquette Students are welcome to attend.